Safe Gym Workouts for Pregnant Women

 Avoid heavy overhead lifts as they can increase the curve in your lower spine (aka hyperlordosis).

-3. Your Pregnancy Gym Workouts Must Avoid
+3. Your Workouts Must Avoid

 No matter what exercise or machine you are doing, I want you to avoid the following: